aleffgomes/aleffgomes/README.md

 + 🎈 23 years
 + 🌎 Brazilian <br>
-+ 🏫 analysis and systems development student on Unicesumar <br>
++ 🏫 Analysis and systems development student on Unicesumar <br>
 + 💻 Actually working with Analist of tecnology and inovation to Transpedrosa S.A., building own projects for the company's uses <br>
 + 📚 Good knowledges in HTML, CSS, PHP, Jquery, SQL, Ajax, C++, Git, Bootstrap, Javascript, Photoshop and Ilustrator.
 + 📚 Avanced knowledges in Microsoft Excel.